-Main Street 1549, an entity held 49% by Africa Energy, has a 10% participating interest in Block 11B/12B offshore South Africa, resulting in Africa Energy holding an effective 4.9% interest in Block 11B/12B.
-The block is operated by Total, which holds 45%, with partners Qatar Petroleum and CNRI holding 25% and 20%, respectively.
+Africa Energy owns 49% of the common shares of Main Street 1549 and 100% of the Class B shares.
+The Class B shares have preferential entitlement to dividends.
+Main Street 1549 has a 10% participating interest in Block 11B/12B offshore South Africa.
+The block is operated by Total, which holds a 45% participating interest, with partners Qatar Petroleum and CNRI holding 25% and 20%, respectively.

 Block 11B/12B is located in the Outeniqua Basin approximately 175 kilometers off the southern coast of South Africa.
-The block covers an area of approximately 19,000 square kilometers with water depths ranging from 200 to 1,800 meters.
+The block covers an area of approximately 19,000 square kilometers with water depths ranging from approximately 200 to 1,800 meters.

-On February 7, 2019, the Company announced a significant gas condensate and light oil discovery on the Brulpadda prospect on Block 11B/12B.
-The discovery opens a new world-class oil and gas play offshore South Africa with substantial follow-on potential (see more details on the Company's activities in Block 11B/12B in the section, Africa Energy's Three-Year History).
+On October 28, 2020, the Company announced a significant gas condensate discovery on the Luiperd Prospect on Block 11B/12B.
+The discovery on the Luiperd Prospect was the second consecutive discovery in Block 11B/12B after the discovery on the Brulpadda Prospect in February 2019 (see more details on the Company's activities on Block 11B/12B in the section, Africa Energy's Three-Year History).